Qt for Python Getting Started¶

 create_changelog.py: Script used to create the CHANGELOG that you can find in the

-debug_windows.py: This script can be used to find out why PySide2 modules fail to load with various DLL errors like Missing DLL or Missing symbol in DLL.
+debug_windows.py: This script can be used to find out why PySide modules fail to load with various DLL errors like Missing DLL or Missing symbol in DLL.

-The aim is to ask users to run this script when they encounter PySide2 imports not working on Windows.
+The aim is to help developers debug issues that they may encounter using the PySide imports on Windows.
 The user should then provide the generated log file.

 Incidentally it can also be used for any Windows executables, not just Python.
 To use it just run:

-missing_bindings.py: This script is used to compare the state of PySide2 and PyQt5 regarding available modules and classses.
+missing_bindings.py: This script is used to compare the state of PySide and PyQt regarding available modules and classses.
 This content is displayed in our wiki page, and can be used as follows: